lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Description Notes:
 This is a proposed process for reasonably secure 'online (over a network) voting.'
-Part of secure design is that the entire process is not on-line.
+Part of design is that the entire process is not on-line.
 Rather, physical printed materials and off-line computers are used to reduce the online attack surface.
 You can feasibly steal or tamper with a file in a network-connected computer from a remote location, but you cannot feasibly tamper with or steal documents in a filing cabinet from a computer connected to the internet.
 This particular solution is not a perfect-for-all-cases solution.
 E.g. This will not be easy to use for persons who cannot ever travel themselves to a gov. office or polling place.

 # Implementation Notes: